rtylerlucas/awildtylerappeared/content/posts/2020-reviews/july-in-review-2020.md

 ## Faves from the month

+- On Grief, The Dragon Reborn (Wheel of Time) - Robert Jordan
+- The Last Dance
+- Basketball, Spikeball
+- Great British Baking Show

 ## Goals for August

 Fill out every David Goggins Challenge as soon as you come across it in his book.
 I've already completed Challenge #1 here.

 Modify my Hugo template to support category tabbing.

+Use my GoPro 2 times.

 My theme for August will be the same as July: less sarcastic, more loving and forgiving.